Anduin2017/AnduinOS/README.md

 * DbBrowser as a database management tool
 * AisleRiot as a solitaire game
 * Mission Control as a task manager
+* GDebi as a deb package installation tool

 These applications cover nearly all daily use scenarios.